symfony/symfony-docs/serializer/custom_encoders.rst

 Creating a new encoder
 ----------------------

-Imagine you want to serialize and deserialize Yaml.
+Imagine you want to serialize and deserialize YAML.
 For that you'll have to create your own encoder that uses the
 :doc:`Yaml Component </components/yaml>`::